2hog/docker-training/_presentations/kubernetes-under-the-hood/presentation.md

 # Desired state

-The desired state of yyour cluster includes:
+The desired state of your cluster includes:

 - The workloads you want to run
 - The image to use in each workload
 - The number of replicas of each workload
 - Network configuration
-- Disk resyources, etc.
+- Disk resources, etc.

-Kunernetes stores the _desired state_ of yyour cluster in etcd; a key-value data store.
+Kunernetes stores the _desired state_ of your cluster in etcd; a key-value data store.

 ---

 # Current state

-The current state of yyour cluster is the currently existing set of:
+The current state of your cluster is the currently existing set of:

 - Workloads
 - Images
 - Replicas
 - Network configuration
-- Disk resyources, etc.
+- Disk resources, etc.

-Kunernetes accesses the _current state_ of yyour cluster from controllers and system utilities.
+Kunernetes accesses the _current state_ of your cluster from controllers and system utilities.

 ---